lopezquekk/iOSProjectScripts/README.md

 ruby unused.rb -d /project-folder/specific-folder
 ```

-Validate only files you have modified, `--git-diff-develop` this flag will take the files changed between current branch and `-rbranch` flag
+Validate only files you have modified, `--git-diff` this flag will take the files changed between current branch and `-rbranch` flag

 if `-rbranch` is not specified it will be `main`

 ```
-ruby unused.rb --git-diff-develop -d /my-project-folder/ -b develop
+ruby unused.rb --git-diff -d /my-project-folder/ -b develop
 ```

 looking for help?